chikos96/flash-ecommerce/README.md

 ### Acknowledgements

-- I would like to thank Aaron for helping and supporting me with this project.
+- I would like to thank Aaron for helping and supporting me with this final project.
 - I would like to thank the Tutor Support for their maximum effort to assist me.